RachitJain-Learner/RachitJain-Learner/README.md

-- 👋 Hi, I’m @RachitJain
+- 👋 Hi, I’m Rachit Jain
-- 👀 I’m interested in learning new technology
+- 👀 I’m Experienced in C/C++, HTML5, CSS3, Python.
-- 🌱 I’m currently learning Full Stack Web Development
+- 🌱 I’m currently learning Full Stack Web Development.
-- 💞️ I’m looking to collaborate on Open Source Projects
+- 💞️ I’m looking to collaborate on Open Source Projects.
-- 📫 You can reach me - rjrachit2468@gmail.com
+- 📫 You can reach me on email: rjrachit2468@gmail.com

 <!---
 RachitJain-Learner/RachitJain-Learner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.